 - Make sure that everything (clothing. towels. sheets. pillowcases. hats, etc...) that may come into contact with the piercing are clean.

-WHAT DO I NEED TO DO?
-First off contact your piercer or a medical professional so they can take a look at it.
-The two worst things that you can do are put off getting it taken care of and/or removing the jewelry.
-Both can cause the infection to spread if not taken care of and/or other problems.
-Whenever in doubt see your doctor.
+If you think you have an infection contact your piercer or a medical professional and have them take a look at it.
+The two worst things you can do are put off getting it taken care of or removing the jewelry.
+Both could lead to the infections spreading and cause additional health issue.
+When in doubt, see your piercer or doctor asap.